Anand-kumar-63/Nextjs_Drive/Learmore.md

   components – for custom components (e.g., buttons, cards) utilities – for single-purpose utility classes (e.g., bg-blue-500, text-center)

-- Tailwind provides the @layer directive so you can add custom CSS to a specific layer like this:
+- Tailwind provides the @layer [directive] so you can add custom CSS to a specific layer like this:
 @layer components {
   .btn-primary {
     @apply bg-blue-500 text-white py-2 px-4 rounded;
   }
 }
+@apply [directive]
 [Explaining]
 In Tailwind CSS, you can extend the framework using custom utility classes, custom component classes, and base classes by defining them inside the respective @layer directives.
 ## Custom utility classes